VRichardJP/LoLAnalyzer/README.md

 I know it would be cool to have a .exe to double-click, but python is not that easy to distribute, so I won't provide any executable.
 Besides, you don't really want to download a 2Gb .exe, do you? (numpy, tensorflow and many others libraries are really heavy).
 However, I might create a pip package in a near future.

-I may provide a demo network in a near future, but I can't maintain a network updated on a daily basis.
+I have provided a demo network for for the patch 7.17, but I can't maintain it updated on a daily basis.
 I you want to seriously use this app you will have to train your own network.
 I would even recommend you to test and design your own networks.

 ## Why another tool? and why machine learning?
 I am myself a LoL player.
 I play ranked a lot, and as many other players I want to become stronger.
 But becoming stronger is not all about picking Yasuo/Zed, making plays and carrying your team (of course don't forget to spam your champion mastery when you do).
 Sometimes, getting better at the game is simply about building a better team.
 Of course, you have your own preference: champions you like, champions you don't like.
 But how many times have you said to yourself you had lost a game by simply looking at your draft.
 Sometimes it's not your fault, you are first pick, you can't predict everything.
 But sometimes it is, and worse, you may not even realize it.